 Tips for Best Results

-• To avoid sticking: Even if it’s a non-stick muffin pan, sometimes non-stick coating wears off and eggs are very sticky, you want to use parchment paper liners.
-A silicone muffin pan works well without the muffin liners.
+• To avoid sticking: Even if it’s a non-stick muffin pan, sometimes muffin cups non-stick coating wears off and eggs are very sticky.
+Use parchment paper liners, silicone muffin pan or nonstick cooking spray.

 One egg bite cut in half and showing texture and more cottage cheese egg bites around it.